 Certificate of Appreciation recognition is given to honor a business or organization.
-Since Paul Harris Fellows are only for individuals, a donor may use their Foundation recognition points to award a business or organization a certificate of appreciation.
+Since Paul Harris Fellow recognition is only for individuals, a donor may use their Foundation recognition points to award a business or organization a certificate of appreciation.

-THE ROTARY FOUNDATION OF ROTARY INTERNATIONAL CERTIFICATE OF APPRECIATION present to Rotary The Trustees of the Honey Foundation and all Boose who benefit have been forwarded and advantation and coloral programs approxime poor powerses sequent.
+THE ROTARY FOUNDATION OF ROTARY INTERNATIONAL CERTIFICATE OF APPRECIATION pursuant to Rotary Foundation The Trustees of The Rotory Fundations and all home who benefit from the Fundation's educational Annumation and endered programs approximately your generates a paper.